 Why I choose this gear

 I went with the Blizzard Brahma 88s because I was looking for dependable and predictable performance at speed.
-Nothing lets me ski to my top potential like a ski I can trust in, and for me, the Brahma 88s fit the bill after comparing options with similar dimensions and specs.
+Nothing lets me ski to my top potential like a ski I can trust, and for me, the Brahma 88s fit the bill after comparing options with similar dimensions and specs.
 For the days when Mother Nature leaves groomers as the best option, I felt like these were the best skis for the day.

 There were a few other skis on the market that seemed like they might have been a good match for the performance I was searching for, but none had the same edge control and flex pattern that the Brahma offered.